 - Cheapest is iPhone 6S at £449

-The Apple iPhone X will be available to pre-order from 27 October, going on sale from 3 November and it will start at £999.
+The Apple iPhone X starts at £999.
 As we mentioned previously, it comes in two colours comprising Silver and Space Grey.

 The iPhone 7 and 7 Plus are available in five colours comprising Jet Black, Black, Silver, Gold and Rose Gold.
 They start at £549 and £669 respectively.